DEFRA/ffc-rps-experiment-api/docs/sequence-diagrams/example-application-submission.md

 The following is an example of how a flow of events could work in the land grants domain.

-It will show an applicant submitting an application for the action CSAM1.
+It will show an applicant submitting an application for the action [CSAM1](https://www.gov.uk/find-funding-for-land-or-farms/csam1-assess-soil-produce-a-soil-management-plan-and-test-soil-organic-matter).
 CSAM1 requires the total available area of the land parcel be applied for.
-It also requires a HEFER from Historic England if any Historic Features are present on the parcel.
+It also requires a Historic Environment Farm Environment Record  (HEFER) from Historic
+England if any Historic Features are present on the parcel.

 The application will be for too small an area and will not yet have of HEFER for its historical